GitDataAI/jzfs/README.md

 including MRI, histology, electrophysiology, and behavior.

 ![](./docs/jzfs-research-flow.png)
-Project planning and experimental details are recorded in an in-house relational cloud-based database.
+Project planning and experimental details are recorded in an in-house relational cloud-based database of GitData.AI.

 A key element for both the database and the data storage is the identifier, the study ID for each animal, used in a standardized fle name structure to make the data findable.